Sjhunt93/IAP-2019-2020/Tutorials/Part 1/7 - Switch and Combinational Logic.md

-# Practical 7: Switch Case and Combinational if Statements
+# Tutorial 7 - Switch Case and Combinational if Statements

 In this practical we will develop a deeper understanding of flow control using more advanced conditional expressions and switch/case structures.
 On successful completion of this practical you will have an understanding of: